Glossary

 The Gift of Time is a willingness and effort to give daily time to provide the most meaningful acts of care for the other.

-To learn more, click here for Four Gifts of Love® Class SUBSCRIPTION options!
+To learn more, click here for Four Gifts of Love® Class LEARNING options!

 And to learn about THESE CONCEPTS IN MORE DETAIL, please go to our BOOKSTORE and consider downloading an eBook.